SDS-192-Intro/MP3/README.md

 ## Wrangle and Visualize the Data for the Fenceline Community

 Follow the commented instructions in `fenceline_analysis.Rmd` to produce tables, plots, and maps for your community.
-Note that the steps in this file provide the baseline of what computation you should complete for this final project.
-Feel free to extend this project in whatever way you choose by adding additional plots, additional maps, or importing and visualizing additional data.
+Note that the steps in this file provide the baseline of computation you should complete for this final project.
+While not a requirement of the assignment, feel free to extend this project in whatever way you choose by adding additional plots, additional maps, or importing and visualizing additional data.

 ## Write report